Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 resolve bugs without disrupting other modules.

 Consistent naming conventions, extensive inline documentation, and devotion to best procedures (e.g., SOLID principles) shall be observed across the project.
-A version control system (Git) will be utilized for tracking source code modifications and enable rollbacks to stable versions as needed.
+A Git will be used for version control, with changelog.md tracking all changes will be used to utilized for tracking source code modifications and enable rollbacks to stable versions as needed.
 Logs will be centralized and available to administrators, allowing for more effective troubleshooting and performance monitoring.
 Configuration parameters (such as database credentials and API keys) will be saved independently from the code to allow for easy updates without requiring code modifications.
 Maintenance processes and apprised schedules will be detailed for administrators.

 #### 3.7.5 Portability.......................................................................................................